-According to the University of Michigan National Poll on Healthy Aging, one in three middle-aged Americans is ashamed of their smile, and an even higher percentage admits that dental issues have caused them pain, made eating difficult, or kept them from working in the last two years.
-Of course, this is unsurprising in light of another statistic from the poll: 40% of those same adults don’t see their dentist for regular dental cleanings to prevent these kind of dental problems.
+University of Michigan National Poll on Healthy Aging, one in three middle-aged Americans is ashamed of their smile, and an even higher percentage admits that dental issues have caused them pain, made eating difficult, or kept them from working in the last two years.
+Of course, this is unsurprising in light of another statistic from the poll: 40% of those same adults don’t see their dentist for regular dental cleanings to prevent this kind of dental problem.

 What Does An Embarrassing Smile Look Like?